skuid/skuid-labs/reports/docusign-autopopulation/index.md

 ### See it in action!:
 1. In your Skuid page:
-2. Make sure there is a new row on the “POST” model.
+2. Remove any existing rows in the REST model and create a new row.
 3. Create an action that saves the new row.
 4. Look for an email from DocuSign (if you are the first recipient)
 5. You did it!